databricks-solutions/brickhouse-brands-demo/database/README.md

 # Database - PostgreSQL Schema & Data Management

-Database initialization and management tools for the Brickhouse Brands demo application, featuring automated schema creation and realistic demo data generation against PostgreSQL.
+Database initialization and management tools for the Brickhouse Brands demo application, featuring automated schema creation and sample demo data generation against PostgreSQL. **This is for demonstration purposes only** and should not be used for production databases.

 ## 📒 Table of Contents